-Income is recognized in the amount of expenses directly related to the Project, and fund-running expenses.
+Income is recognized in the amount of expenses directly related to the Project (whether capitalized or expensed), and fund-running expenses.
 Expenses are recognized when a decrease in future economic benefits related to a decrease in an asset or an increase of a liability has arisen that can be measured reliably.